Trails

 D’Aubigny Creek Trail

-The public is asked to avoid construction areas for their safety during the closure.
-Thank you for your cooperation.
+The public is asked to avoid construction areas for their safety during the trail and park closures and follow the posted detour routes for pedestrians and cyclists.

-The map below identifies the sections of trail that are closed for construction highlighted in red.
+The map below identifies the areas of parks and trails that are closed for construction as well as the detour routes for pedestrians and cyclists.

 Canal Bridge (Drummond Street to Greenwich Street)